microsoft/CNTK/bindings/python/doc/gettingstarted.rst

 Overview and first run
 ----------------------

-CNTK2 is a major overhaul of CNTK in that one now has full control over the data and how its read in, the training and testing loops, and minibatch construction.
+CNTK2 is a major overhaul of CNTK in that one now has full control over the data and how it is read in, the training and testing loops, and minibatch construction.
 The Python bindings provide direct access to the created network graph, and data can be manipulated outside of the readers not only for more powerful and complex networks, but also for interactive Python sessions while a model is being created and debugged.

 CNTK2 also includes a number of ready-to-extend examples and a layers library.
 The latter allows one to simply build a powerful deep network by snapping together levels of convolution layers, recurrent neural net layers (LSTMs, etc.), and fully-connected layers.
-To begin, we will take a look at a classical feedforward classification model in our first basic use.
+To begin, we will take a look at a standard fully connected deep network in our first basic use.

 First basic use
 ~~~~~~~~~~~~~~~